Godwin-Ani/Godwin-Ani/README.md

 - 🗣I speak two languages.
 English cause it's my country official language and Python cause what other language should a zoologist speak???😜
 - 💪 Just began machine learning so I'll appreciate any guidance I can get.
 - 👬 I’m looking for collaboration on bioinformatics projects to gain more experience.
-- ❤Bioinformatics is a 9 and someday I hope to become the 1 it needs❤.
+- ❤Bioinformatics is a 9 and someday I hope to become the 1 it needs❤
 - 📫 you can reach me at godwinzeb@gmail.com

 <!---